 Confection is performed without an intermission and is not recommended for audience members who are not comfortable standing, walking, or being alone.
 Because of the immersive nature of this piece, audiences may be standing for several minutes at a time over the course of the performance and may be required to navigate small spaces.
 Comfortable shoes are advised.
 Audience members might be separated from their group and should be 14 years of age or older.

-Confection is in association with Before ‘Farm to Table’: Early Modern Foodways and Cultures, a Mellon initiative in collaborative research, convened by the Folger Institute.
+Before ‘Farm to Table’: Early Modern Foodways and Cultures, is the inaugural project in a Mellon initiative in collaborative research, convened by the Folger Institute.

 This project was supported by the DC Commission on the Arts and Humanties, which receives support from the National Endowment for the Arts.